TRAUMA - INFORMED APPROACH

 The trauma-informed approach is adapted related to whether the environment is crisis-post crisis, stabilization/transitional or sustained development.

-It addresses the personal and social experience of conflict and violence.
-Personal level topics include emotions, self-regulation, perspective, identity, accountability and trauma awareness.
+It addresses the individual and social experience of conflict and violence.
+Topics related to individual experience include emotions, self-regulation, perspective, identity, accountability and trauma awareness.
 These components are then examined within the social context and related implications to social values, belief systems, belonging and social connection.

 Depending on the extent of the trauma approach and project goals, this information is then adapted to the local context and integrated into workshops, activities and/or projects.